lbackman/chess/README.md

 ## Instructions
 The playing mechanics should be clear from the instructions in the game.
 Normal chess rules apply.
-However, the only way this game ends in a draw possible is with stalemate.
+However, the only way this game ends in a draw is with stalemate.
 No fifty-move-rule or three-fold repetition is implemented.